Einhorn's big bet on gold slammed by sell-off

-BOSTON/NEW YORK (Reuters) - This year’s sell-off in gold has been harmful for dedicated gold-bugs like hedge fund manager John Paulson but it has also hit managers like David Einhorn who is better known for his stock picks than his love of the yellow metal.
+BOSTON/NEW YORK, April 12 (Reuters) - This year’s sell-off in gold has been harmful for dedicated gold-bugs like hedge fund manager John Paulson but it has also hit managers like David Einhorn who is better known for his stock picks than his love of the yellow metal.

 During the first quarter, however, Einhorn’s Greenlight Capital Management demonstrated just how much he and his investors have riding on gold as he recently listed it as the fund’s third largest position, an investor in the fund said.